wtrettien/manicule/README.md

 To change the categories and their colors, update the color mapping in /app/utils/metadata.js.
 The categories named here so should match the categories used in `pages.json`.

+#### Map

+The color-coded bar on the right of the homepage and below the filmstrip on the reader is called the `map` in the code.
+It offers a quick, color-coded overview of the book by categories.

+The demo has the map boxes set to 15px width.
+If your book is longer, you may want to reduce these to thinner bars, so the map fits on one line.
+You can also expand them to form squares that align more like a grid.
+To change these styles, alter the `map-blocks` class in `_map.scss`.

 ### Building a tour

 The `tour` directory contains information about the tour overlay (rendered as a bookmark on the fascimile and filmstrip view).